 A more apt comparison for the Canon PIXMA G620 is still with other photo printers.
 They all have dye based ink, quality print heads, and similar features.

 The Canon PIXMA G620 is their entry level photo printer and the basic features reflect that.
 While they did skimp on things like a CD tray, quality isn’t on that list.
-Test pages reveal smooth halftones and solid fills of color.
+My test pages revealed smooth halftones and solid fills of color.
 The printhead doesn’t struggle to keep up with the demand of ink.
-It’s megatank holds 6,000 pages for each color of ink.
+It’s megatank holds 6,000 pages for each color of ink

 Red and grey are the perfect choices for additional colors for a photo printer.
 Business Color printing tends to use cyan more than the other colors (magenta is a close second).
 Which is why cyan light and magenta light are typically the first choices for additional colors in general.